White Bean Soup with Spinach: Effortless 30-Minute Meal

 Serving Suggestions

-Pair the soup with slices of warm, crusty bread for a satisfying meal, perfect for soaking up the flavorful broth.
+Pair the soup with slices of warm, crusty bread for a satisfying meal that soaks up the flavorful broth.
+I also love to pair it with grain-free lentil bread rolls.
 For added heartiness, serve it over cooked grains like rice or with cooked pasta directly in the soup.

 A side salad dressed with a light vinaigrette provides a refreshing contrast, while a classic grilled cheese sandwich elevates the comfort factor.
 Sprinkle toasted nuts or seeds for added crunch, or add a dollop of Greek yogurt for creaminess.